OSGeo/grass-addons/README.md

 ## Install AddOns

-The simplest way to install GRASS GIS AddOns is to use the `g.extension` module which is part of any GRASS GIS installation:
+The simplest way to install GRASS GIS Addons is to use the `g.extension` module which is part of any GRASS GIS installation:

 <https://grass.osgeo.org/grass-stable/manuals/g.extension.html>